OpenForest4D/ALS_Notebooks/README.md

 ### Notes

 **June 22nd 2026** : Users may get "package ‘lidR’ is not available for this version of R" error when running in Google Colab.
-Google Colab latest runtime version is R 4.6.0 (Released April 2026 - https://research.google.com/colaboratory/runtime-version-faq.html#2026.04), and CRAN binaries for Linux (which is what Colab runs) often lag behind a new R release by weeks or months.
+Google Colab latest runtime version is R 4.6.0 (Released April 2026 - https://research.google.com/colaboratory/runtime-version-faq.html#2026.04), and CRAN binaries for Linux often lag behind a new R release by weeks or months.
 The package exists, but there's no pre-compiled binary for R 4.6 on Ubuntu yet.
-Swicth Runtime version to "2026.04" if you run into this issue.
+Solution - Switch Runtime version to "2026.04" if you run into this issue.

 OpenForest4D is funded by NSF awards 2409885, 2409886 & 2409887.